navpil/gupai/docs/Readme.md

 Full Dragons or ssang-syo:

  - 2 Full Dragons count as 3
- - 2 Full Dragons which pair together counts as 4
  - 2 Full Dragons made purely of military tiles counts as 5
  - 1 Full Dragon counts as 1